 - Wind direction and wind speed at appropriate levels to characterize dispersion and transport of source emissions.
-Wind measurements should not be made lower than 10 meters above grade.
+At a minimum, wind observations should be measured at a height above ground between seven times the local surface roughness height and 100 m.
+The standard exposure height of wind instruments is 10 m above the ground.

 - Ambient temperature at 2 meters above grade

 - Vertical temperature gradient

 - Incoming solar radiation (insolation) or net solar radiation

 - Pressure (optional but recommended)

 - Precipitation (optional but recommended)

 - Humidity (optional but recommended)